-The moderated mediation hypotheses shown in fig.1 were tested using PROCESS Macro (Hayes & Preacher, 2014).
+The moderated mediation hypotheses shown in Figure 1 were tested using PROCESS Macro (Hayes & Preacher, 2014).
 PROCESS Macro was chosen for its capacity to estimate mediation and moderation effects and its effectiveness in testing a model's predictive validity (Rialti et al., 2019).
-It is also well established as a data analysis tool in extant research applying the TPB into consumer studies (e.g., Robinot et al., 2017; Gregorio-Pascuala & Mahler, 2020; Tian et al., 2021).
-For this study, model 14 of the PROCESS Macro template was used, as it facilitates the analysis of a moderated mediation model.
+It is also well-established as a data analysis tool in extant research applying the TPB to consumer studies (e.g., Robinot et al., 2017; Gregorio-Pascual & Mahler, 2020; Tian et al., 2021).
+For this study, model 14 of the PROCESS Macro template was used, as it facilitates the analysis of a moderated media-